Bowel surgery

 In bowel resection surgery, your surgeon will remove the diseased parts of your bowel and, if possible, join the two healthy ends together.
 They’ll use stitches or staples, and this is called an anastomosis.

 Sometimes, your surgeon may need to bring the healthy end of your bowel through your tummy (abdominal) wall and onto the surface of your skin.
 This is called a stoma.
 If the operation involves your large bowel, it’s called a colostomy; if it involves your small bowel, it’s called an ileostomy.
 The waste from your bowel will pass out of the stoma, and collect in a bag that you wear over the stoma.
-A stoma can either be temporary or permanent, depending on the type of surgery you have and how much bowel your surgeon removes.
+A stoma can either be temporary or permanent, depending on the type of bowel surgery you have and how much bowel your surgeon removes.

 If your surgeon thinks you may need a stoma, they’ll arrange for you to see a specialist stoma nurse before your operation.